 Ibuprofen 200mg Tablets belong to a group of medicines which may affect fertility in women.
 Fertility goes back to normal when you stop taking the medicine.
 It is unlikely that if you only take these tablets occasionally it will affect your chances of becoming pregnant.
 If you have problems becoming pregnant talk to your doctor before taking this medicine.

 This product contains sucrose and lactose.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
+This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially ‘sodium-free’.

 Adults, the elderly and children over 12 years: Take 1 to 2 tablets up to 3 times a day, as required.
 Swallow tablets with a glass of water preferably with or after food.
 Do not take more often than every 4 hours.
 Do not exceed 6 tablets in 24 hours.